 If you aren't treated for syphilis, the disease moves from the secondary stage to the hidden (latent) stage, when you have no symptoms.
 The latent stage can last for years.
 Signs and symptoms may never return, or the disease may progress to the third (tertiary) stage.

-About 15% to 30% of people infected with syphilis who don't get treatment will develop complications known as late (tertiary) syphilis.
-In the late stage, the disease may damage your brain, nerves, eyes, heart, blood vessels, liver, bones and joints.
+About 15% to 30% of people infected with syphilis who don't get treatment will develop complications known as tertiary syphilis.
+In the late stage, the disease may damage the brain, nerves, eyes, heart, blood vessels, liver, bones and joints.
 These problems may occur many years after the original, untreated infection.

-At any stage, syphilis can spread and, among other damage, cause damage to the brain and nervous system (neurosyphilis) and the eye (ocular syphilis).
+At any stage, syphilis can spread and, among other damage, cause damage to the brain and nervous system and the eye.

-However, babies born with syphilis can also be born too early, be born dead (stillborn) or die after birth.
+However, babies born with syphilis can also be born too early, may die in the womb before birth or can die after birth.

 When to see a doctor